During Rwanda’s 1994 genocide, Marie lost her husband. But thanks to Landesa’s work in Rwanda, she didn’t lose her landRead Article

-In partnership with Search for Common Ground (SFCG), Haguruka, Tetra Tech and the National Women’s Council (NWC), Landesa is developing a network of “Community Resource Persons” to manage land disputes in their communities and to work to improve the legal, policy and institutional framework for land dispute management.
+In partnership with Search for Common Ground (SFCG), Haguruka, Tetra Tech and the National Women’s Council (NWC), Landesa developed a network of “Community Resource Persons” to manage land disputes in their communities and to work to improve the legal, policy and institutional framework for land dispute management.

 Read the Land Dispute Assessment Report and Toolkit (PDF)